jarviscanada/jarvis_data_eng_KaysseRachid/README.md

 **Backend Developer Intern, CLE (December 2022 - March 2023)**: Developed microservices for a reservation platform, improved API Gateway implementation, and achieved high test coverage with NUnit.

 **Full-Stack Developer Intern, Nakisa (May 2022 - August 2022)**: Developed features for a B2B Real Estate application using Java Spring and Vue.js.
-Facilitated real-time tracking and management, and implemented testing for each features that I worked on.
+Facilitated real-time tracking and management, and implemented testing for each feature that I worked on.

 ## Education